Accenture/reactive-interaction-gateway/docs/api-gateway.md

 }]
 ```

-Dynamic values in `path` have to be wrapped by curly braces.
+Dynamic values in `path` have to be wrapped in curly braces.
 Value inside curly braces is up to you.

 ## Publishing to event streams